VERSION

 Words with similar meaning are often connected with other words in a similar way, i.e. they often have a similar syntax.
 Therefore, by combining consistent semantic grouping with authentic examples of use, List of Words can - to some extent - substitute a conventional grammar.

-While a grammar still is needed (for morphology etc.), many students may find it easier to study syntactic structures when example sentences are grouped semantically.
-Less knowledge of grammatic terminology is required.
+While a grammar still is needed (for morphology etc.), many students may find it easier to study syntax when example sentences are grouped semantically.

 Use it YOUR way

-List of Words can be used in many different ways depending on your objective and personal taste: As a mere check list of what you already (should) know, or in a much more active way, as a tool for fast, systematic language acquisiton.
+List of Words can be used in many different ways depending on objective and personal taste: As a mere check list of what you already (should) know, or in a much more active way, as a tool for fast, systematic language learning.

-Last but not least: List of Words' category structure is a snapshot of linguistic machinery.
-It shows in a simple yet effective way how humans use language.
-List of Words is therefore ideal for theoretical purposes, such as semantic discussions, artificial language construction etc.
+Last but not least: The semantic category structure shows in a simple yet very effective way how language mirrors reality.
+This makes List of Words ideal for various theoretical purposes, such as semantic discussions, artificial language construction etc.